Director of Marketing, SortlyShahzad Karachiwala

-In light of that, we thought we would bring attention to 5 of the common mistakes that can erode the financial stability of your business, and share a few tips on how to avoid them.
+Here are 5 common mistakes that can erode the financial stability of your business—and how to avoid them using inventory management.

 Traditional inventory systems are kludgy, not user-friendly, and required training to use.
 This is a major issue for medium-to-large companies because they don’t want to waste money to train employees to use the new software.
 Even if they could hold the training seminars internally, most businesses cannot afford to lose the amount of on-the-clock time it would take.
 This results in very few employees knowing how to use the program, and if something goes wrong and they don’t know how to fix it, items can easily slip through the cracks in the system.